Gurveen-Singh/Gurveen-Singh/README.md

 🌱 &nbsp;I'm on track for learning more about Cross-Platform Development, Systems Design, and Algorithms.
 👨‍💻 &nbsp;I also have good knowledge of UI/UX and have hands on Figma, Affinity.
 👨‍💻 &nbsp;I also have knowledge of C++, Python, Penetration Testing, IoT, Postman, JMeter.
-😁&nbsp;Apart from this I also have interest in Video editing, Photoshop.
-And I love memes🙈 ✉️ &nbsp;You can shoot me an email at gurveensingh45@gmail.com!
+😁 &nbsp;Apart from this I also have interest in Video editing, Photoshop.
+And I love memes🙈.
+✉️ &nbsp;You can shoot me an email at gurveensingh45@gmail.com!
 I'll try to respond as soon as I can.